Microphysical Regulation of Non-Ideal MHD in Weakly-Ionized Systems: Does the Hall Effect Matter?: Additional Multi-Species Details, Numerical Solutions, and Comparisons

-In the main text, for the arbitrary multi-species case (\S~\ref{sec:multispecies}), we propose a simple weighting of the effective Hall/Ohmic/ambipolar coefficients to capture the leading-order anomalous resistivity effects.
-Here we discuss the standard multi-species derivation of the non-ideal terms in more detail, to show that our proposed corrects capture the relevant behavior in the limits of interest.
+In the main text, for the arbitrary multi-species case (\S~\ref{sec:multispecies}), we propose a simple weighting of the effective Hall/Ohmic/ambipolar coefficients to capture the leading-order anomalous resistivity effects, together with the approximate analytic rescalings in Eq.~\ref{eqn:etas.general.specific}.
+Here we discuss the standard multi-species derivation of the non-ideal terms in more detail, and calculate more accurate solutions numerically, to show that our proposed corrections capture the relevant behavior in the limits of interest.